jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 If `abs(indexB)` exceeds the byte string length, an error is raised.

 Performs a binary search.
-With sparse storage, a binary search may fail if the requested index is not stored.
+With sparse storage, a binary search may fail if the requested index or any of the intermediate indexes are not stored and the indexer is non-incremental.

 For an explanation of storage, see [`aRexxUnicodeStringIndexer~init`](#RexxUnicodeStringIndexer_init).